harshgupta1810/Intelligent_video_surveillance/README.md

 The script will process the video frames, detect abnormal events, and display the video stream with any detected abnormal events marked.
 You can adjust the threshold and other parameters to achieve optimal anomaly detection performance for different scenarios.

-Feel free to use this Intelligent Video Surveillance System for real-time anomaly detection in video streams and enhance your security and monitoring systems.
-Happy coding!